 The plan is to create a property registration system, similar to how Internet domains are managed.
 Like Internet domain names – governed by an independent organization – a governing board would delegate authority to one or more “registrars” to handle the registration and assignment of unique identifiers to different types of entities.
 The program will allow hotel owners (or a designated agent) to update hotel information just once, and then have the update automatically propagated to all relevant parties.
 The system would be required to maintain the property’s identity correctly through rebranding and ownership changes.

 The supporting associations have already identified several potential commercial partners who believe they could operate a registration service at minimal additional cost.
 Registrars will have to share all data provided by hotels in real time to legitimate inquiries.
 Depending on the outcome of negotiations, registrars would offer registration to hotels either for free, or at a nominal cost.More detailed information is available from this joint press release issued by the associations.
 The group is interested in hearing from qualified companies that would like to serve as registrars.
-To register interest, please contact HTNG at .
+To register interest, please contact HTNG at email@example.com.

 Did your company create a new hospitality innovation this year that you want hoteliers and their consultants to learn about?
 Then don’t miss a unique promotional opportunity to enter your technology for the 3rd annual Most Innovative Hospitality Technology Award.